IBM/alexa-skill-watson-assistant/README.md

 ![](doc/source/images/create_skill.png)

 Save and hit `Next` and then you will enter an `Intent Schema`, `Custom Slot Types` and `Sample Utterances`.
-We'll use a very minimal data here and let Watson Assistant for Business do most of the work.
+We'll use a very minimal data here and let Watson Assistant do most of the work.

 Copy the data from `data/alexa` to fill out these three sections.